 But with several of the group’s leaders serving time in jail, a number of internal conditions have allowed the Choneros to continue operating and exerting control over their rivals.

 To start, Ecuador’s prisons are severely understaffed and their prison guards underpaid, a combination that has fostered corruption.
 Across the country, there are only 1,500 guards for more than 40,000 inmates, or about one guard for every 27 prisoners.
-What’s more, prison guards earn a yearly salary of just $520, a rate some guards have been paid for 15 years, according to data from Ecuador’s national service for prisoners reported by El Telégrafo.
+What’s more, prison guards earn a monthly salary of just $520, a rate some guards have been paid for 15 years, according to data from Ecuador’s national service for prisoners reported by El Telégrafo.

 Such conditions lend themselves to official corruption.
 So far this year, 21 prison guards have been expelled from various penitentiaries across the country for helping inmates smuggle drugs, alcohol and other contraband into prisons.